 Five practical tips

 - Starting small is OK

 If there is one thing that the above concepts tell us is that's it is better to invest something rather than nothing.

-Investing small amounts regularly works over time because of the compounding effect.
+Investing in small amounts regularly works overtime because of the compounding effect.